-- 79. Evidence demonstrates that people with disability are at a far greater risk of experiencing violence, abuse, neglect and exploitation than others in the population and this often goes un-recognised and un-addressed5.
-Women and girls with disability are at far greater risk of violence, and children and young people with disability experience violence and abuse at approximately three times the rate of children without disability. - 80.
-'Violence, abuse, neglect and exploitation' is broadly understood to include, but is not limited to: domestic, family and interpersonal violence; physical and sexual violence and abuse; psychological or emotional harm and abuse; constraints; forced treatments and interventions; humiliation and harassment; financial abuse; violations of privacy; systemic abuse; physical and emotional neglect; passive neglect; and wilful deprivation. - 81.
-Workers play an important role in helping to prevent, intervene early and respond to violence, abuse, neglect and exploitation, and must not engage in these practices. - 5 https://www.aph.gov.au/Parliamentary Business/Committees/Senate/Community Affairs/Violence abu se neglect/Report
+- 78. Evidence demonstrates that people with disability are at a far greater risk of experiencing violence, abuse, neglect and exploitation than others in the population and this often goes un-recognised and un-addressed5.
+Women and girls with disability - 5

-82. Consistent with this element of the Code, factors that may be relevant when assessing if conduct complies with this element of the Code include (but are not limited to) a worker's actions to:
+- 79. 'Violence, abuse, neglect and exploitation' is broadly understood to include, but is not limited to: domestic, family and interpersonal violence; physical and sexual violence and abuse; psychological or emotional harm and abuse; constraints; forced treatments and interventions; humiliation and harassment; financial abuse; violations of privacy; systemic abuse; physical and emotional neglect; passive neglect; and wilful deprivation. - 80.
+Workers play an important role in helping to prevent, intervene early and respond to violence, abuse, neglect and exploitation, and must not engage in these practices. - 81.
+Consistent with this element of the Code, factors that may be relevant when assessing if conduct complies with this element of the Code include (but are not limited to) a worker's actions to: